What are the chances I was exposed to DES?

 DES Sons (men whose mothers were prescribed DES while pregnant with them) are at increased risk for structural changes that include cryptorchidism (undescended testicles) – that can result in an increased risk for testicular cancer; epididymal cysts – that are benign fluid filled sacs that can be painful and may be deemed appropriate for surgical removal; testicular inflammation/infection – that researchers suspect may be due to minor obstructions in the testicles; and microphallus (micropenis) – that has no impact on fertility, although it can have psycho-social significance.

 DES Sons are slightly more likely than unexposed men to experience infertility but most DES Sons appear able to father children.
+Hypospadias is a condition where the urethral opening on the penis is in the wrong place, emerging somewhere down the shaft instead of at the tip.
+In many cases hypospadias can be corrected with surgery.

 Are Gender Issues Related To DES Exposure?